Get to know MUA at an upcoming event!

 Orthopedic Surgeons

-Orthopedic surgeons focus on the musculoskeletal system, performing surgeries to repair broken bones, replace joints and treat conditions such as arthritis and sports injuries.
+Orthopedic surgeons focus on the musculoskeletal system, performing surgeries to repair broken bones, replace joints and treat conditions like arthritis and sports injuries.
 They are often involved in complex reconstructions and joint replacements.

 Cardiac Surgeons